bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 When "longjmp" is called, the saved register values and the stack pointer are restored, and execution jumps back to the return address of "setjmp."
 This is when the magic happens!
 The program is now running as it has just returned from "setjmp"!

-### why goto alone can't perform non-local magic in GO
+### Why goto alone can't perform non-local magic in GO

 When it comes to GO, the language does allow nested functions; however, let alone jumping across functions, GO even doesn't allow "goto" its outer/inner function, as explained in the GO Specification:
 >"The scope of a label is the body of the function, in which it is declared and excludes the body of any nested function."